Trail Network Development

 On the Miami River Greenway project, it is understood for public safety it is necessary to block access when workers are actively working on a section.
 However, why is it necessary to block the use of the entire trail when only one section is under construction?
 Could not the signage and usage controls be more targeted?

-KDG asked over 2 years ago
+KDG asked about 3 years ago

 Thank you for your question.
 During the initial phase of the project the trails were closed for assessment by the contractor.
 As the development moves along, only the sections that are being worked on will be closed off.